CordiezT/CordiezT/README.md

 ## 👋 Hi there, I'm Theophile Cordiez 👋

-- 🔭 I’m currently working on fund financial modelling (low/zero tech, 100% Excel).
-- 🌱 I’m currently learning advanced techniques in deep learning.
-- 👯 I’m looking to collaborate on open-source AI projects.
-- 🤔 I’m looking for help with integrating AI solutions in financial tech.
+I'm an engineer specialised in AI.
+My background is in Applied Mathematics and I worked on Natural Language Processing research while doing my MSc at Cranfield University (before ChatGPT even existed).

+I work currently at Passion Capital as part of the investment team.

 - 💬 Ask me about optimisation, financial modeling, AI applications, and fundraising.
-- 😄 Pronouns: He/Him
-- ⚡ Fun fact: I'm a glider pilot with 200 flight hours, my record is staying 7h45 in the air (with no external power).
+- ⚡ Some fun fact about me: I'm a glider pilot with 200 flight hours, my record is staying 7h45 in the air (with no external power).

 <h3>My most recent articles</h3>
 <h4>Venture Capital</h4>